-- a) Key research questions informed by the project objectives, as outlined in Section 2; - b) Sample inclusion criteria, including (but not limited to) the cryptomarkets examined and the keywords that will be used to determine content for inclusion: - c) A description of the characteristics of the vendor and buyer data that will be collected; - d) A description of the web extraction and other tools or algorithms that will be used to collect the data, including (but not limited to) a description of how these tools operate (e.g., assurance that data are from Canada) and the existing empirical research on the accuracy and reliability of the tools/algorithms proposed; - e) A description of the manner in which data will be collected and/or analysed in the event difficulties arise with that proposed in 3(d) (i.e., originally proposed web extraction and algorithms fail); - f) Data cleaning and management activities; - g) The statistical analyses that will be conducted to respond to the identified research questions; and - h) Advantages and disadvantages of the proposed approach.
+- a) Key research questions informed by the project objectives, as outlined in Section 2; - Sample inclusion criteria, including (but not limited to) the social media platforms selected for sampling, the timeframe selected, and the keywords that will be used to determine content for inclusion; - c) A description of the characteristics of the user-level metadata that will be collected (e.g., sex, age, province/territory, etc.); - d) A description of the web extraction and sentiment analysis tools/algorithms and tasks that will be used to collect all data, including (but not limited to) a description of how they operate, the existing empirical research surrounding the accuracy and reliability of the tools/algorithms and analytical techniques proposed (e.g., classification accuracy, assurance data originate from Canada, etc.); - e) Data pre-processing, cleaning, and management activities (e.g., techniques that will be used for the identification and removal of spam posts); - f) Any additional proposed analyses; and - g) Advantages and disadvantages of the proposed approach.

 Strong rationales should also be provided for all decisions made in the proposed methodological plan (e.g., why certain techniques, tools, or analyses will be relied upon to complete this research project, why the proposed sampling strategy was selected, etc.).
+Realistic mitigation strategies should also be proposed in the event of encountering barriers to data collection and/or analyses throughout the duration of the project.